On L-Injective Modules: Introduction

+An $R$-module $M$ is said to be injective if, for any module $B$, every homomorphism $f:A\rightarrow M$, where $A$ is any submodule of $B,$ extends to a homomorphism $g:B\rightarrow M$ \cite{Bae40}.
+The notation $g\upharpoonright A= f$ means $g$ is an extension of $f$.
 Let $M$ and $N$ be modules.
-Recall that $N$ is said to be $M$-injective if every homomorphism from a submodule of $M$ to $N$ extends to a homomorphism from $M$ to $N$ \cite{Azu74}.
+Recall that $N$ is said to be $M$-injective if every homomorphism from a submodule of $M$ to $N$ extends to a homomorphism from $M$ to $N$ \cite{AzMbVa75}.
 A module $M$ is said to be quasi-injective if $M$ is $M$-injective.
+The injective envelope of a module $M$ will be denoted by $E(M)$.